 All Sixth Form students are required to take part in timetabled Higher Education Week where you will attend a number of seminars that will advise you in the process of applying to university.
 You will also visit different types of universities and get a feel for university life.
 This is a fantastic week that gives you the advice and guidance needed for you to be able to make an informed decision on your future.

 All of these aspects of Sixth Form life are covered in the Learning Contract that you are asked to agree to and sign when you join us.
+Our commitment to supporting you through your courses is also a core element of this agreement.

 Your teaching staff will have high expectations and their teaching, marking and assessment will be of a very high standard.
 You can find more information about these teaching pledges in your Learning Contract.
 We also have a clear cycle of academic review and individual target setting, parent events and booster/revision sessions to help guide you through your course.
 This is all scheduled on the Sixth Form Calendar that will be given to you at the start of your courses.